 • To keep them as relaxed as possible, so that all participants feel comfortable to speak up and share what they know

 As with previous CPO Exchanges, I will liaise with attendees prior to the event to develop the agenda for the discussions.
 This provides you with the opportunity to ensure that your key challenges are included in the program, enabling you to draw on the wisdom, insights and experience of your peers in the search for answers.

-with this has revealed that CPOs actually find the opportunity to meet with suppliers who they may not usually meet, a valuable experience.
+Of course, the exchange format dictates that CPOs attending must commit to a minimum of six half-hour meetings with sponsoring supplier partners.
+Our previous experience with this has revealed that CPOs actually find the opportunity to meet with suppliers who they may not usually meet, a valuable experience.
 Conducted in a very relaxed and informal way, the meetings provide an opportunity for both parties to learn more about each other explore whether or not there might be value in working together.

 The final element of the event, and one that always receives extremely positive feedback, is the opportunity for informal networking throughout the event.
 Whether it be with fellow CPOs or participating speakers, facilitators or suppliers, there is plenty of time scheduled within the programme to build real connections that deliver real value.

 I trust you find this of interest and look forward to welcoming you to the Gold Coast,